-A.2 The MNPI Effort Questionnaire
+The MNPI Effort Questionnaire

-A outline of a questionnaire on effort at achieving the maternal mortality target is provided here, by design of Bulatao and Ross [30].
+A outline of a questionnaire on effort at achieving the maternal mortality target is provided here, by design of Ross et al. (2001).
 The data for the illustration in the paper follow this organization.
 We do not reproduce the entire questionnaire here.